martinmcwhorter/commitiquette/CONTRIBUTING.md

 This project aims to be open to contributions.

+Please take a look at our open issues and see if you can help.

 ## Reporting Bugs

 - Be sure the issue you are reporting has not already been reported.